hello-robot/stretch_ai/docs/orbslam.md

 You can use ORB_SLAM3 as a backend in `stretch_ai`.
 It internally uses Stretch's D435i's RGBD and IMU (accelerometer and gyroscope) streams to build a map. `stretch_ros2_bridge` should automatically use ORB_SLAM's pose estimates and fuse them with Hector SLAM and wheel odometry.
 Please note that for ORB_SLAM3 to work reliably, it should always have sufficient texture and features visible in camera view.

+We use our own version of [ORBSLAM3](https://github.com/hello-atharva/ORB_SLAM3) and associated [python bindings](https://github.com/hello-atharva/ORB_SLAM3-PythonBindings).
+The following steps will guide you through the installation process.

 ## Installation

 To set up ORB_SLAM3 on your robot, execute the following commands in your terminal: